f-fuchs/ObsidianNotes/ComputerVision/Segment Everything Everywhere All at Once.md

 https://github.com/dingmyu/davit
 :::

-note: focal transformer in smallest model, dual attention vision transformer in both bigger model.
+note: focal transformer in smallest model, dual attention vision transformer in both bigger model. in the configs on github additionally ViT is used as image encoder and CLIP as text encoder

 ---
 <!-- slide template="[[tpl-con-2-1-box]]" -->